etorreborre/registry-hedgehog/doc/tutorial.md

 _Notes_:

  - there are other useful functions in Hedgehog to check the coverage: `classify` and `cover`
- - the `makeGenerators` TemplateHaskell function provides additional functionality with the ability to control which constructors are selected (see Exercise 14)
+ - the `makeGenerators` TemplateHaskell function provides additional functionality with the ability to control which constructors are selected
+ - there is an additional `makeGeneratorsUnchecked` function which uses the `<+` operator instead of `<:` in order to reduce the compilation times if necessary

 ### Exercise 4